-The method of collecting data that you choose can have a considerable impact on your overall research.
-Even if you an excellent research design, the wrong process of gathering data can leave your research incomplete.
+The data gathering method that you choose can have a considerable impact on your overall research.
+Even if you have an excellent research design, the wrong process of gathering data can leave your research incomplete.

-That said, if you are well informed of your topic, it is relatively easy to choose the correct collection technique.
+That said, if you are well informed about your topic, it is relatively easy to choose the correct collection technique.

 However, it requires careful determination of the data you need, a rigorous comparison of collecting options, and then choosing.
 It also includes selecting the correct sample population.

 In this article, you got a detailed insight into the top 5 methods of collecting data.
 These include methods for both qualitative and quantitative along with primary and secondary data.
 So, go ahead and choose the optimum approach to conduct your research flawlessly and successfully!